mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Melna said, "Pomri might be a bit harsh, but thi means well.
 We're about Va'na to Yansha, and Shaki is still further.
 We need to keep hydrated out here."

-  She extended her own canteen to hae, and thi begrudgingly took a sip and gave it back to Melna.
+  She extended her own canteen to hae, and thi begrudgingly took a sip and then another and gave it back to Melna.

-  "Laen," thi whispered.
+  "Laen," thi whispered hae concern to her.

-  "Saffa's can stay hydrated for much longer because they're from the desert.
+  "Saffas drink a lot of water and hold it for much longer.
 We'll give him some once we reach Yansha."

+  Thi leaned forward into his thick fur and held close to his back.
+Melna briefly let her curiosity wander back to the listener on hae ear.

+  "Hey Linyu," she began to ask.
+Thi turned more to show thi was listening.
+The bruises on hae neck received more light now.
+They reminded her of the pain thi took to talk and the extent thi went to to protect the listener.

+  "It's..
+It's nothing.
+Don't mind me," she said.

+  Linyu relaxed again, while Melna kept looking toward Yansha, troubled by a question she didn't know how to ask. *After we get to Yansha.
+We need to know.*

+*************

+  Yansha was a maritime city-state settled in the center of a freshwater wetland that had kept it populated with wild Saffa.

 <!--